-Socialist-republican and former Saor Éire activist Liam Sutcliffe passed away suddenly at his home in Greenhills, Dublin on Friday 3rd November, 2017.
+Socialist-Republican and former Saor Éire activist Liam Sutcliffe passed away on Friday 3rd November, 2017.
 His wife Bernadette, to whom he was married for over 60 years, died in February 2016.

 Liam came from an historic Dublin working class area, The Liberties, and was recruited into the Irish Republican Army along with Tomás Mac Giolla in 1954.
 Within a few months he was operating as an IRA agent in Gough barracks in Armagh, passing important information to the Republican Movement.